TOP 5 Best Cameras for Recording a Podcast

 The audio quality is also excellent, but this is an action camera, the sound could be shallow, so you might want to purchase an additional external microphone.

-Usually, GoPro cameras are being used by podcasters as the additional cameras for capturing the area from different angles.
+Usually, GoPro cameras are being used by podcasters as the additional, side cameras for capturing the area from different angles.
 It does really well!

 - Great image stabilization thanks to the HyperSmooth feature